tdkehoe/Learn-To-Code-By-Breaking-Stuff/Update_Checklist.md

 5. Update your Atom packages in ```Atom > Preferences > Updates```.
 6. Update your Node modules by installing the Node module npm-check: ```npm install -g npm-check```.
 Then check your global Node modules by entering: ```npm-check -g```.
 Check your local Node modules from your project directory (where your ```package.json``` is): ```npm-check```.
 To update your Node modules: ```npm-check -u -g``` or ```npm-check -u```.
 (My Node modules are always up-to-date when I check them so I suspect that npm automatically updates Node modules.)
 7. Oh-my-zsh will tell you when a Z shell update is available.
+8. Microsoft Office will autoupdate if you set this in Help > Check For Updates

 Check version: